moderndatacompany/dataos.info/docs/resources/lens/concepts.md

 ## Table

-A table is a logical construct used to define a real-world entity such as `customer`, `product.` It contains information about joins (relationships), dimensions, measures, and segments.
+A table is a logical construct used to define a real-world entity such as `customer`, `product`.
+It contains information about joins (relationships), dimensions, measures, and segments.
 Each table is defined in a separate YAML file.

 We'll use a sample database with two tables, `owner` and `contacts` to illustrate the concepts.